hgn/monetta/README.md

 # Monetta - Linux Monitoring Daemon

-A Lightweight Logging and System Monitoring Web Server (*lightweight in the sense that major processing operations are shifted to client (browser side*)
+A Lightweight1 Logging and System Monitoring Web Server

+> 1lightweight in the sense that possible processing operations are shifted to
+> browser side.
+E.g. for journal data it taillogs the data directly fom
+> `journal -f json` and pipes them via a websocket to the client.
+Open files
+> within `/proc` cannot be optimized out (though, if tab is not active, no
+> data is gathered)

 ## Journal Tab

+Displays Systemd journal information.
+Some filters are available.
+Journal can also be downloaded as JSON or Syslog format (you can even wget the both formats if you want).

 ![Monetta Screenshot - Utilization](https://github.com/hgn/monetta/raw/master/doc/screenshots/screenshot-journal.png)

 ## Utilization Tab

+Focus on life data of the system.
+Update interval is one second.

 ![Monetta Screenshot - Utilization](https://github.com/hgn/monetta/raw/master/doc/screenshots/screenshot-utilization.png)

 ## Process Tab

+Provides static data of an process.
+The page is updated rarely (every 10 seconds).

 ![Monetta Screenshot - Utilization](https://github.com/hgn/monetta/raw/master/doc/screenshots/screenshot-process.png)

 ## IRQ Tab

+Updated every second and display all interrupt related data, including affinity mask.

 ![Monetta Screenshot - Utilization](https://github.com/hgn/monetta/raw/master/doc/screenshots/screenshot-irq.png)